gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

         export SERVICE_TOKEN="ADMIN_TOKEN"
         export SERVICE_ENDPOINT="http://10.0.0.4:35357/v2.0"

-Now we have to create keystone service and enpoint:
+Now we have to create keystone service and endpoint:

 * First create the keystone service: